Gear list for mountaineering trips

 Boots

-• A lighter weight mountaineering boot is appropriate for easy and moderate glacier and ridge routes (Mt Athabasca, Mt Hector, Mt Victoria, etc.), or alpine rock climbs with trail or glacier approaches (Eisenhower Tower, Bugaboos, Rogers Pass peaks, etc.).
-For some of the easiest routes and for the glacier travel course a stiff, mostly leather, waterproof backpacking boot with full ankle support and a stiff, lug sole is appropriate.
-Mostly fabric hiking shoes with bendy soles will not work.
-If you are uncertain that you have the appropriate footwear, please send a photo of your boots and we can discuss.
-Here is a photo of a typical hiking boot that will work for the glacier travel course.
+• For some of the easiest routes a stiff, mostly leather, waterproof backpacking boot with full ankle support and a stiff, lug sole is appropriate.
+Mostly fabric hiking boots and shoes with bendy soles will not work.
+If you do not have any of the mountaineering boots listed above, please send a photo of your boots and we can discuss.
+Here is a photo of a typical hiking boot that will work for the easier glacier routes.

 • I do not have boots to borrow or rent.
 Options for boot rental are: Gear Up (Canmore), Wilson Sports (Lake Louise).